 Stress cannot be totally eliminated from our lives.
-However, mismanaged stress or ongoing stress over a period of time can lead to physical and/or psychological illnesses if it is not addressed.
-We can learn ways of understanding how stress affects us individually and find new ways of managing it effectively so as not to cause long term damage or burnout.
-The signs and symptoms of stress can be physical, behavioural, emotional and/or psychological.
+However, mismanaged stress or ongoing stress over a period of time can lead to physical and / or psychological illnesses if it is not addressed.
+We can learn ways of understanding how stress affects us individually and find new ways of managing it effectively to combat long term damage or burnout.
+The signs and symptoms of stress can be physical, behavioural, emotional and / or psychological.